JoseRoca/WinFBX/docs/String Management/CWSTR Class.md

 ## <a name="Operator[]"></a>Operator []

 Gets or sets the corresponding unicode integer representation of the character at the specified position.
-Tne index parameter is zero based ((0 for the first character, 1 for the second, etc.).
+The index parameter is zero based ((0 for the first character, 1 for the second, etc.).
+This operator must not be used in case of empty string because reference is undefined (inducing runtime error).
+Otherwise, the user must ensure that the index does not exceed the range "\[0, Len(cws) - 1]".
+Outside this range, results are undefined.

 ```
 OPERATOR [] (BYVAL nIndex AS LONG) BYREF AS USHORT